AMWA-TV/bcp-003/best-practice-secure-comms.md

 Secure presentation of web pages to users is not in scope._

-Servers SHALL accept and respond to HTTPS requests, using a TLS version and cipher suite allowed by [TLS](#tls)
+Servers SHALL accept and respond to HTTPS requests, using a TLS version and cipher suite allowed by [TLS](#tls).

-Servers SHALL NOT accept or respond to plain HTTP requests
+Servers SHALL NOT accept or respond to plain HTTP requests.

 Servers SHOULD use the Strict-Transport-Security header as per [RFC 6797] to declare that they only will communicate with secure connections.